 Of course, there is also the famous Royal Tyrrell Dinosaur Museum in town which is what most people know Drumheller for.
 The museum is super cool and a great place to learn about dinosaurs!

 If you head to the Royal Tyrrell Museum, you can also stop by The Little Church.
 The Little Church fits 6 people and it’s very pretty!
 It’s just a short drive from the museum.
+The last activity we want to mention here is the farmers’ market.
+The Drumheller Farmers Market is open almost every Saturday year-round from 10 am to 3 pm at The Brick’s parking lot.

-It’s a great place to pick up a little gift for friends or family if you’re looking for something!
+Itβs a great place to pick up a little gift for friends or family if youβre looking for something!
 We grabbed some jam and some veggies and it was the perfect little gift.

 You may also like…